Pennsylvania · Updated 2026-05-17

 How to Become a Notary Public in Pennsylvania

-Pennsylvania requires mandatory education, an exam, and (as of March 28, 2026) a newly-increased $25,000 surety bond.
-The full implementation of RULONA modernized the process.
+Pennsylvania requires mandatory education, an exam, and — for anyone commissioned or reappointed on or after March 28, 2026 — a newly-increased $25,000 surety bond (up from $10,000; earlier commissions keep their $10,000 bond until they expire).
+The regulations fully implementing RULONA modernized the process.

 Total cost